 Genital HPV infections are extremely common.
 In fact, most people who have sex will get HPV at some point.
 Most people who have it feel totally fine, so they usually don’t even know they’re infected.
 HPV is spread through skin-to-skin contact with someone who has it and is easily transmitted.

 There’s no cure for HPV, but there are things you can do to help protect yourself and to keep HPV from negatively impacting your health.
 There are vaccines, like Gardisil, that can help protect you from ever getting certain types of HPV.
 Using condoms and dental dams can give some protection on the parts of your body that are covered.
 Genital warts can be removed by a nurse or provider at the clinic.
 Even the high-risk types of HPV can usually be treated before it turns into cancer.
 Getting regular Pap tests is really important so that HPV infections can be caught early on.

 HIV stands for Human Immunodeficiency Virus.
 HIV is the virus that causes AIDS.
 It weakens your immune system over time, which can make it easier to get sick.
-It’s an infection that can be spread through direct contact with some body fluids, including vaginal fluid, semen, blood or breast milk of someone who has the infection.
+It’s an infection that can be spread through direct contact with some body fluids, including vaginal fluid, semen, anal, blood, breast milk of someone who has the infection.
 You can NOT get or spread HIV through things like hugging, shaking hands, and sharing toilets.
 HIV is spread during sex, but using condoms can help protect you.
 There is also a medication that people without HIV can take daily called PrEP (Pre-exposure Prophylaxis) that can help protect against the infection.

 There is no cure for HIV, but there are medications that people can take to help them stay healthy and lower their chances of spreading the infection to others.
 Getting tested for HIV is important and so is treatment.
 By catching the infection early on and starting medication treatment, people with HIV can be really healthy and live a long time.